Olive Downs Steelmaking Coal Project

 Project Overview

-The Olive Downs Coking Coal Project, situated in the Bowen Basin 40 km south-east of Moranbah in Queensland, will create more than 1,200 jobs.
+The Olive Downs Steelmaking Coal Project, situated in the Bowen Basin 40 km south-east of Moranbah in Queensland, created more than 1,200 jobs during construction.

 Ramping up from an initial production of 4.5 million tonnes of steelmaking coal per annum, at peak production Olive Downs is forecast to produce up to 15 million tonnes per annum.
 The coal will be transported by rail to the Dalrymple Bay Coal Terminal for export to key international markets such as Japan, South Korea, Vietnam, and India.